learn-co-curriculum/phase-0-pac-1-booleans/README.md

 Since `1 + 1` evaluates to `2`; and since `2 == 2` the return value is `true`.

-## Invert Truth Value with "Double-Bang" (`!!`) Part 1
+## Invert Truth Value _Twice_ with "Double-Bang" (`!!`) Part 1

-The `!!` operator inverts a truth value.
+The `!!` operator inverts a truth value, _then inverts it once more_.
 Here's the most simple version:

 ```ruby
 !!true #=> true
 !!false #=> false
 ```

-We can also invert the truth value of an expression:
+We can also apply this to an expression:

 ```ruby
 !!( 1 + 1 == 2 ) #=> true